Acceptance May Not Be What You Think It Is

 Acceptance is Not About Condoning

 There is a lot of bad stuff in the world: murder, lying, stealing, raping, manipulation, and the list goes on and on.
-Accepting it isn’t the same as condoning it.
+Accepting those types of things isn’t the same as condoning it.
 Condoning is giving approval to and/or allowing something to continue.
 Accepting is just acknowledging it.
 You can’t advocate for change without accepting that something needs to change.

 Acceptance is Not About Not Caring